Bordered Heegaard Floer homology: Invariance and pairing: From HFK to CFD for arbitrary integral framings

-With the above bimodules in place, we turn now to the generalization of Theorem~\ref{thm:HFKtoHFD} for arbitrary (integral) framings.
+We turn now to the generalization of Theorem~\ref{thm:HFKtoHFD} for arbitrary (integral) framings.

-\begin{theorem} Let $\CFKm(K)$ be a model for a chain complex for a knot in $S^3$ which is reduced.
+\begin{theorem} Let $K\subset S^3$ be a knot and let $\CFKm(K)$ be a reduced model for the knot Floer complex of $K$.
 Let $Y$ be the bordered three-manifold $S^3-\nbd{K}$, given any integral framing~$n$.
 The associated type $D$ module $\CFDa(Y)$ can be extracted from $\CFKm(K)$ using the procedure described in Theorem~\ref{thm:HFKtoHFD}, except for the unstable chain, whose precise form depends on the framing parameter $n$.
-There are three different cases.
-When $n<2\tau(K)$, it has the form where $m=2\tau(K)-n$.
+There are three cases for the form of the unstable chain.
+When $n<2\tau(K)$, the unstable chain has the form where $m=2\tau(K)-n$.
 When $n=2\tau(K)$, the unstable chain has the form